EWG News and Analysis

 EWG researchers studied more than 250 women of childbearing age from across the country who eat as much or more seafood than the government recommends.
 A university lab tested samples of the women’s hair to reveal the amount of mercury in their bodies.

-The majority of these women – nearly 60 percent – had more mercury than is healthy while pregnant or nursing.
+The majority of these women, nearly 60 percent, had more mercury than is healthy while pregnant or nursing.
 Nearly 30 percent had higher levels than the Environmental Protection Agency says is safe.
 You can read the full report here.

 The trouble is, the current recommendations don’t strike the right balance to ensure that these women get enough omega-3s while ingesting low levels of mercury.

 Certain species of fish accumulate more mercury than others.
 The Food and Drug Administration and EPA name shark, swordfish, tilefish and king mackerel as the worst offenders, but these species aren’t common in American diets.
 In fact, most of the mercury in the women EWG tested came from species that the government does not warn against, particularly tuna steaks and tuna sushi.
-Nor do the federal guidelines caution against eating such high-mercury fish as sea bass, halibut and marlin.
+Nor do the federal guidelines caution against eating high-mercury fish like sea bass, halibut and marlin.